RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/teaching-kids-to-code.md

 One of the biggest struggles with teaching young students is that they’re often dependent on step-by-step instruction.
 When you give directions, it’s important to be clear and concise while also putting things into terms for kids to understand.

 When you’re teaching kids, you’ll find that you sound like a broken record.
 Kids sometimes don’t listen the first time you say something, or they’ll ask you a question you already answered because they didn’t understand what you told them.
-Like we said, patience in these situations is important!
+As we said, patience in these situations is important!
 When you find yourself repeating the same thing over and over again, try to rephrase what you’re teaching to make it easier to understand.
 Remember that these are new coders and younger kids—their brains don’t work quite like yours.
 Giving them an example other than the code they’re working on is a good place to start.

 ![](https://cloud-al9r256lr.vercel.app/2pasted_image_3.png)

 _Kids being taught by Mason Hack Club members_

-A good tactic is to explain things with analogies to everyday life—we usually talk about if statements being similar to the weather.
+A good tactic is to explain things with analogies to everyday life—we usually talk about if statements are similar to the weather.
 If statements check a condition, like the weather outside, and decide what to do based on what the condition is.
 If it’s cold outside, you would wear a coat.
 If it’s warm out, you wear shorts.
 Not checking the weather and just choosing a random item to wear never goes well, so using an if test here is a good idea.

 # Forming a Team